Game Applications on Myspace: Vampires

 The problem I have with this rise in-game applications such as Vampires, Mobsters, RockStar, etc is that there is a subconscious message being sent to the players.
 In my opinion, the message can be compared with real-life in that money rules, many friends are needed to elevate your own personal status, not for true connections or relationships, and that the solution to a problem with an enemy can be solved through attack and battle.

 I must admit that I was hooked on this game for the first couple of days I played.
 Once I got the hang of things and was wealthy enough to purchase a variety of minions to keep my hourly income flow above $1,000,000 the game became more boring than boredom itself.
 It got to a point where the amount of blood money in my bank account was so high that my every desire was at my fingertips.
 I can imagine how extremely wealthy people might feel in life.
 When you have the means to purchase every material item you desire, life reminds you that material items are not necessary for survival.

 I was reminded of the importance of true friendships, love, compassion, giving and using my mind in more productive ways than the clicking of a mouse in that vampiric underworld.
-There are tons of games that are similarly addictive just like Myspace: Vampires.
+There are tons of games that are listed on ethershock.net which are similarly addictive just like Myspace: Vampires.
 You have Minecraft that is equally good.
 As you install minecraft shader packs you can easily upgrade the graphics of the game to a certain extent making it more realistic and life-like.